edwardchenl/ipv6-automatic-check/README.md

 include TCP and HTTP application check

 Tcp check usage:
-You can add a cron to do automatic check and export the check report to the dictionary n */15 * * * * python3 /root/ipv6_tcp_check.py 2400::1 80 'test123' 'ok' dictionary
+You can add a cron to do automatic check and export the check report to the dictionary.
+*/15 * * * * python3 /root/ipv6_tcp_check.py 2400::1 80 'test123' 'ok' dictionary

 Http check usage: